nesl/GDTM/README.md

 # GTDM
-Dataset Repository of NeurIPS 2023 Track on Datasets and Benchmarks Paper #207
+Dataset Repository of GDTM: An Indoor Geospatial Tracking Dataset with Distributed Multimodal Sensors

 ## Overview